 The Scarlet Letter by Nathaniel Hawthorne continues to be a compelling story of betrayal, revenge, sin, and forgiveness that still resonates with students today.
-Many students, especially female students, find themselves appalled with the community’s treatment of Hester Prynne, and intrigued by the boundaries she and her little Pearl push in a puritanical society.
+Many students find themselves appalled with the community’s treatment of Hester Prynne, and intrigued by the boundaries she and her little Pearl push in a puritanical society.
 Check out some of the great storyboards that you can incorporate into your classroom as you guide your students through this timeless story.

 Written by Nathaniel Hawthorne in 1850, The Scarlet Letter stands out from contemporary works.
 While transcendentalist authors like Emerson and Thoreau were exploring the possibilities of human nature and intuition, Hawthorne was exploring the limitations and potential destructiveness of the human spirit, rather than its possibilities.
 The novel opens with a preface from the narrator, who tells the reader that while working in the Custom House in Salem, Massachusetts, he came across some documents that tell the story of Hester Prynne’s ordeal in the newly-settled Puritan Massachusetts Bay Colony.